 copy the content…

 Google makes some exceptions for developers, embedding Maps into other websites, educational purposes, and certain other uses, but makes no exceptions that mention reviews.
-Even if Google allowed copying and pasting reviews, the content also belongs to the original poster, who might not approve of their review being used in other materials.
+Even if Google allowed copying and pasting reviews, the content also belongs to the original poster, who might disapprove of their review being used in other materials.

 How Do I Get More Google Reviews?

 Now that you know what you can and can’t do to get reviews according to Google’s review policies, here are a few tips to help stay within these review guidelines.

-- When asking for Google reviews, make an honest request and simply state that your customers’ input is valuable.
+- When asking for Google reviews, make an honest request and state your customers’ input is valuable.

 - It’s helpful to arrange review requests around particular events, such as when a customer uses a product or service for a particular amount of time or perhaps when they make a repeat purchase or visit.